aditi-saxena-1206/CS344/README.md

 2. tic-tac-toe
 A tic-tac-toe game which can be played against an AI agent.
 This has been implemented using the Minimax algorithm.

+3. Gaussian Naive Bayes
+An implementation of a classification model using the Gaussian Naive Bayes Algorithm from scratch.
+Dataset used is 'iris' in the scikit-learn library.